radhixcode/pikyfilm/README.md

 ## Acknowledgements

-We would like to thank our instructors: George and Brandon, for their guidence and knowledge.
-As well as our TAs: Felipe and Travis for their assistence and patience in explaining and debugging.
+We would like to thank our instructors: George and Brandon, for their guidance and knowledge.
+As well as our TAs: Felipe and Travis for their assistance.